-3. The length of the expulsion period will be recommended by the Superintendent and must be approved by the School Board.
-4. Once recommended for Expulsion, all eligibility for extra-curricular activity is forfeited regardless of the child's educational setting.
-Eligibility to participate in extra-curricular activity is restored upon completion of the original terms or length of the expulsion period.
-5. After completion of the expulsion period, the student will be allowed to return at the beginning of the next academic semester following a reentry meeting to be held at the district office where a written reentry plan must be developed prior to the return of an expelled student to the school program.
-Each plan is to be developed in cooperation with all parties involved, including the student and parent/guardian.
+- When a request for hearing is made, unless the School Board determines that the request is untimely or does not comply with the filling requirements, the matter shall be set for a hearing before the School Board at the next available meeting. - After completion of the expulsion period, the student will be allowed to return at the beginning of the next academic semester following a reentry meeting to be held at the district office where a written reentry plan must be developed prior to the return of an expelled student to the school program.
+Each plan is to be developed in cooperation with all parties involved, including the student and parent/guardian. - Procedures for Expulsion Re-Hearing.
+After a minimum of 180 school days or at the Superintendent's discretion, the student and parent/guardian may request in writing to the Superintendent that s/he recommend to the School Board a modification of the expulsion order based upon the student's behavior and academic progress (if applicable) during the expulsion period.

-Expulsion Re-Hearing Procedures.

-After a minimum of 180 school days or at the Superintendent's discretion, the student and parent/guardian may request in writing to the Superintendent that he/she recommend to the School Board a modification of the expulsion order based upon the student's behavior and academic progress (if applicable) during the expulsion period.
 All requests for modification of the expulsion order must go through the Superintendent.